mthomps4/Dice-Roll/README.md

 # Dice-Roll
 Fork from The-Cube repo to create a random faced die roll.

-#Plan
-- Create a random number generator
-- Create a random face generator for the Cube
+- dice.js used to test turns with radio buttons.
+- "now live" diceA.js -- used for random dice roll and other animations.
-- Create animation for "roll"
+- Vanilla JavaScript and Greensock used for animations.
-- Combine elements with animation ending on random face to simulate Die Roll
-- Update CSS with die images